-2015 - Daytona State ranks among Best U.S. Online Bachelor’s Programs
+2016 - Daytona State “does it again” - ranks among Best U.S. Online Bachelor’s Programs

 DAYTONA BEACH, Fla.
 (Jan.
-7, 2015) - Among hundreds of colleges and universities in the nation offering bachelor degree programs online, Daytona State College has again ranked in the top 10, coming in at No. 2, according to rankings released today by U.S. News & World Report, continuing its prestigious placement in the category.
+12, 2016) – In an increasingly competitive online world Daytona State College has placed again in the top 10 among hundreds of colleges and universities offering bachelor degree programs online, according to rankings released today by U.S. News & World Report.
+Coming in at No. 7, this continues DSC's prestigious placement in the category.

-In the 2015 Top Online Bachelor's Programs rankings, Daytona State stood among the best based on criteria such as the quality and experience of its faculty and instructional delivery.
-DSC entered its fully online bachelor's degrees, the Bachelor of Applied Science in Supervision and Management (BAS), Bachelor of Science in Engineering Technology (BSET) and Bachelor of Science in Information Technology (BSIT), for the rankings consideration.
+In the 2016 Top Online Bachelor's Programs rankings, Daytona State stood among the best based on criteria such as the quality and experience of its faculty, instructional delivery, and student engagement.
+DSC entered its fully online baccalaureate degrees: the Bachelor of Applied Science in Supervision and Management (BAS), Bachelor of Science in Engineering Technology (BSET) and Bachelor of Science in Information Technology (BSIT), for the rankings consideration.

-"This third year of Top-10 placement for Daytona State reaffirms our success with delivery of high-quality online bachelor's programs, as well as our commitment to continuous improvement," said President Carol W. Eaton.
-"This can only be accomplished through the shared vision and hard work of our innovative faculty, student-support teams and technical staff."
+"We're delighted to once again earn a Top-10 ranking, especially with the field becoming more competitive each year," said President Tom LoBasso.
+"This recognition for Daytona State reaffirms our delivery of high-quality online bachelor's programs.
+Our continued success comes through the shared vision and hard work of our innovative faculty, student-support teams and technical staff."

 Daytona State began offering bachelor's degrees in 2006 in response to a statewide need to increase Florida's college-educated workforce.
 The college now offers 11 bachelor's programs: the BAS, BSET, BSIT, seven BS in Education degrees and the Bachelor of Science in Nursing.

-Nearly 1,600 baccalaureate students have enrolled in DSC online courses so far this school year, which ends in May.
-Overall, 11,500 students took online DSC classes during the 2013-2014 academic year.
+Over 1,650 baccalaureate students have enrolled in DSC online courses so far this school year.
+Overall, 12,628 students took online DSC classes during the 2014-2015 academic year.